williamwhitacre/scaffold/README.md

 ### Scaffold.App

 Contains basic definitions for Progam, ProgramInput, and ProgramOutput.
-Defines the concepts of TaskDispatchments and ProgramTaps for routing dataflow at the top level of your program.
+Defines the concepts of TaskDispatchments and ProgramConnectors for routing dataflow at the top level of your program.
 Defines the needed functions to run programs, route input sequence signals, and route the resulting action lists from output TaskDispatchment signals to destination addresses, the self (this running Program), or error handlers.

-_(In Gigan, this was formerly called Core.)_
+_(In Gigan, this was formerly called Gigan.Core.)_

 ### Scaffold.Machine